cmccarthy1/automl/README.md

 conda install --file requirements.txt
 ```

+**Note**:

+The following are optional additions packages which a user can install in order to allow for a larger range of functionality but which are **not** necessarily required

-**Note**: Tensorflow and Keras are required for the application of the deep learning models within this platform.
-However given the large memory requirements of tensorflow the platform will operate without tensorflow by not running the deep learning models.
-In order to access the full functionality of the interface keras and tensorflow will need to be installed separately by a user.
+1. Tensorflow and Keras are required for the application of the some default deep learning models within this platform.
+Given the large memory requirements of tensorflow the platform will operate without tensorflow by not running the deep learning models.
+Installing Tensorflow and Keras will allow these models and custom keras models to be run.
+2. PyTorch from v0.2.0 it is possible for a user to define their own PyTorch models.
+PyTorch is however not a necessary requirement for any other functionality within the framework and thus is not explicitly required.
+3. From v0.2.0 the default report generation mechanism will use Latex through pylatex.
+This should be installed separately by a user as it also requires the installation of MikTex and modifications to a users PATH.
+Failure of this report generation or the lack of the appropriate Python package will result in the report generation defaulting to the v0.1.0 report generation method `reportlab`

 ## Installation